IWA WWCE is coming to Glasgow 4th – 8th October 2026 - more information coming soon

 Looking Forward to seeing you at IWA WWCE in Glasgow 2026

 The UK Pavilion will be at the forefront of the International Water Association (IWA) World Water Congress and Exhibition which is taking place in Glasgow next year from the 4th-8th October 2026.
-This Congress, our UK Pavilion partners are Adler and Allan, Cap Gemini, Atkins, George Leslie, Morrisons.
-GHD, Ofwat, Veolia, Skewb, and Stantec.

 All 16 water companies which serve and operate within the UK will be represented.
-These include:
+These include

 • Affinity Water